 Don’t panic – I’m not declaring my love for a stranger – a concierge- on my website just yet.
+But lets face it, the concierge are good guys.

 But rather acknowledging the astonishingly good, insightful & even riveting entertainment the concierge at Rome’s Hotel De Russie provided for me tonight.
 For at least 30 minutes, it was like falling in love.